U-HAUL ROADSIDE ASSISTANCE

 When loading or driving a U-Haul truck wear fully enclosed shoes with slip-resistant soles, such as tennis shoes or work shoes.
 Flip-flops and sandals do not provide protection from falling objects or sharp edges of your cargo.
 You are also more likely to slip and fall when wearing flip-flops or sandals.

 If the floor of the cargo box or the loading ramp become contaminated (wet, oily, other), remove all contaminate from that surface.
 You may slip and fall when walking on a contaminated surface.

 Before driving, familiarize yourself with the driver controls and accessories.
 Be sure you understand how to operate the transmission shift and parking brake controls before starting engine.
 Locate the switches for lights, wipers, climate controls, etc. Adjust mirrors as needed.

 Stopping and following distance

-Your combination is heavier and longer than your vehicle alone.
+U-Haul trucks are heavier than passenger cars, especially when loaded.
 This means it will take you longer to stop.